bagdaddy/bank-demo/README.md

     <li>POST: /api/balance/export accepts json as parameters (accounts: [id1, id2], fromDate: "2022-09-03", toDate: "2022-09-03")</li>
     <li>GET: /api/balance/{accountId} accepts fromDate and toDate as query parameters.
 Will return an array of balances by currency.
 Currently only USD,CAD and EUR are available currencies</li>
 </ul>

+<h3>Entities:</h3>
+Transaction: a record of a money transfer consisting of account, beneficiary (an existing account), amount, currency

+Balance: a record of how much a certain account had in a given currency at some point.
+Right now it's just extra, because balance calculations are done by summing all transactions for a given period

+Customer: a bank customer that may have more than one account

+Account: a bank account belonging to some customer.
+Has many transactions and many balances